2006 Minnesota Golden Gophers football team: Kent State

-All-time record against Kent State: 1–0–0 (First Meeting)

 This was the season opener for the Minnesota Golden Gophers.
 It was played on a Thursday in Kent, Ohio in Dix Stadium.
 The Golden Gophers were quite successful in the game, scoring on seven of their ten drives.
 The Golden Gophers dominated this game from the start of the game to the finish.
 Converted linebacker Alex Daniels rushed for 155 yards and 3 touchdowns.
 Kent State additionally had six of their ten drives ended by turnovers.
 Minnesota averaged a starting position of their own 36 yard line, 16 yards better than the Golden Flashes.
 This game was a homecoming for Minnesota head coach Glen Mason, whose first head coaching job was at Kent State.

 Kent State is currently 6–5.

 California

-All-time record against California: 2–3–0

 The Golden Gophers faced off against their first team from a BCS since the 2000 season, and the first time the Minnesota Golden Gophers faced off against a team from the Pac-10 in the regular season since 1988.
 The Golden Gophers and Golden Bears remained close until the California scored twice in a three-minute span in the second quarter.
 The Gophers did manage a field-goal to close the second half, but were unable to find the red-zone in the second half.
 Golden Gophers quarterback Bryan Cupito did manage to pass for 243 yards with a 64% completion percentage.
 However, he had two interceptions and no touchdowns.
 Dominic Jones did manage to score on a kick-off return.